TheCloudCrafter/makerspace/air-purifier/v1/notes.md

 # Build notes

-# Shortcomings
+# Challenges

 ## Fan speed controller

-Attempted to use a PWM fan controller to manage fan speed.
+Attempted to use a 4Pin PWM fan controller to manage fan speed.
-PWM Fan controllers require fans that have 4pin and not 3pins.
+PWM Fan controllers require fans that have a 4th pin to a speed controller chip.
 3 pin fans are missing the speed controller chip required for the PWM Fan controller.

 Switched to a standard DC motor controller.